SekoViper/blog-app/README.md

 # 📖 Blog app <a name="about-project"></a>

-This is a project built with Ruby on rails.
+This is a blog app which allows users to read peoples posts and comments and allows people who sign up to add their posts and comment and also like others posts, it built using Ruby on Rails along with PostgreSQL

 ## 🛠 Built With <a name="built-with"></a>